-The Citizen Survey was made available in both paper and digital formats in English, Spanish and French.
-The paper survey was made available through a wide variety of channels.
-Community events provided opportunities to reach residents outside their homes as MCRPC, City of Bloomington and Town of Normal staff attended over 30 events totaling more than 60 hours of outreach.
+The Citizen Survey was made available in both paper and digital formats in English, Spanish and French through a wide variety of channels.
+Community events provided opportunities to reach residents outside their homes as MCRPC, City and Town staff attended over 30 events totaling more than 60 hours of outreach.
 Staff distributed both paper surveys and the link to the online survey at all events.
-In addition to yielding more completed surveys, direct outreach with the public resulted in valuable conversations that may not have otherwise occurred through an anonymous survey or at a large public meeting.
-While the survey was open to any resident of Bloomington or Normal, special efforts were taken to reach out to low- to moderate-income populations, as they are the intended beneficiaries of CDBG funds.
-Several organizations and businesses throughout the community contributed by making surveys freely available to patrons.
+In addition to yielding more completed surveys, direct outreach with the public resulted in valuable conversations that may not occurred through an anonymous survey or at a large public meeting.
+While the survey was open to any resident of Bloomington or Normal, special efforts were taken to reach lowto moderate-income populations.
+Several organizations and businesses throughout the community made surveys available to patrons.

-In addition to attending meetings and community events, City, Town and MCRPC staff partnered with community organizations and local media to help spread the word about the Consolidated Plan and Citizen Survey.
-Over the course of the public outreach phase, staff gave radio interviews on a local radio station (WGLT) to provide information on how the public could get involved in the outreach process.
+In addition to attending meetings and community events, City, Town and MCRPC staff partnered with local organizations and media to spread the word about the Consolidated Plan and Citizen Survey.
+Over the course of the public outreach phase, staff gave radio interviews on a local radio station (WGLT), providing information on how the public could get involved in the process.
 Coverage from a local TV station (WEEK) and newspaper (Pantagraph) also helped increase the visibility of the efforts.
-The City, Town and MCRPC also used their social media channels (Facebook, NextDoor, and Constant Contact) and websites to promote the survey and outreach process.
+The City, Town and MCRPC also used their social media channels (Facebook, NextDoor, Constant Contact) and websites to promote the survey and outreach process.
 Feedback received in response to these posts/messages were noted and considered when developing the Consolidated Plan.

-The Citizen Survey would not have been as successful without the help of partner organizations.
 Three local institutions of higher education (Illinois State University, Illinois Wesleyan University and Heartland Community College) promoted the survey to their student bodies; both local school districts (Unit 5 and District 87) sent emails to all parents and guardians, and PATH featured the survey announcement multiple times in the PATH-O-GRAM.
 Other organizations promoted the survey via email and social media.
-The Bloomington Housing Authority also put a copy of the survey in each June 2019 rent statement.
-Finally, 17 drop boxes were placed at various public locations throughout Bloomington and Normal.
+The Bloomington Housing Authority placed a copy of the survey in each June 2019 rent statement.
+Finally, 17 boxes were placed at various public locations throughout Bloomington and Normal.

-To further engage the college student population, two focus groups were held at Illinois State University.
+To further engage the college students, two focus groups were held at Illinois State University.
 Special efforts were taken to reach this population prior to the summer when most of them would not be in the Bloomington-Normal area.

 The City used HUD's Tribal Historic Preservation Office (THPO) list to request consultation on projects planned during the 2020-2024 Consolidated Plan.
-On February 14, 2020, City staff emailed request for formal consultation to all tribes listed for the McLean County area.
-On March 13, 2020, the City received a response from the Miami Tribe of Oklahoma.
+City staff emailed request for formal consultation to all tribes listed for the McLean County area.
+The City received one response from the Miami Tribe of Oklahoma.
 No further consultation is required on the City's proposed projects unless ground disturbance is involved.
 HUD defines ground disturbance as new sewer lines, utility lines (above and below ground, foundations, grading and access roads, and new construction in undeveloped areas